Labs Kita... Okey Ka Lang?: Soundtrack

 The accompanying soundtrack album to the film was released on July 24, 1998, by Star Music, a month before the official theatrical release of the film itself.
 Mid August, the album was awarded with a gold record certification, few weeks before the film debuted in theaters, and was expected to reach at least a platinum record.
 Eventually, it was awarded with a 2× platinum certification from the Philippine Association of the Record Industry on May 20, 1999.
 The album is considered as one of the most popular soundtrack albums in the Philippines spawning such radio hits as the Jolina Magdangal-original "Kapag Ako Ay Nagmahal" and boy band Jeremiah's "Naghihinayang".

 Track listing

 Commercial performance

-Mid August 1998, the album was awarded with a gold record certification, few weeks before the film itself debuted in theaters, and was expected to reach at least a platinum record.
+In mid-August 1998, the album was awarded with a gold record certification, few weeks before the film itself debuted in theaters, and was expected to reach at least a platinum record.
 Eventually, it was awarded with a 2× platinum certification from the Philippine Association of the Record Industry on May 20, 1999.
 The album produced the Magdangal signature song "Kapag Ako Ay Nagmahal".